• Skip to primary navigation

 Ingredients for apple and blackberry crumble.

-• Blackberries - use fresh or frozen blackberries.
-There is no need to defrost frozen blackberries before using them but frozen berries will release more juices so the fruit filling will be wetter.
+Blackberries - use fresh or frozen blackberries.
+There is no need to defrost frozen blackberries before using them but frozen berries will release more juices so the fruit filling will be runnier.
+To counter this you could mix in a tablespoon of cornflour.

-• Cinnamon - a teaspoon of ground cinnamon provides subtle warmth and spice to the dish.
-You can substitute for mixed spice.
+Cinnamon - a teaspoon of ground cinnamon provides subtle warmth and spice to the dish.
+You can substitute it for mixed spice if you prefer.

-• Flour - plain white flour is best for crumble.
+Flour - plain white flour is best for a crumble topping.
 Use wholemeal for a healthier version.

-• Brown Sugar - light brown sugar or light muscavado sugar.
-Swap for demerara if you prefer.
+Brown Sugar - light brown sugar or light muscovado sugar or swap for crunchy demerara.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Two: Place the dry ingredients (plain flour, light brown sugar and oats) into a large bowl and pour over the melted butter.
-Stir with a spoon until rubbles form.
+Two: Place the dry ingredients (plain flour, light brown sugar, and oats) into a large bowl and pour over the melted butter.
+Stir with a spoon until crumbles form.
 Set aside

 Four: Spoon over the crumble topping and bake in the oven for 45-50 minutes until the top is golden brown and the fruit is bubbling underneath.